johnalison/WorkingPhilosophy/BookNotes/TheFabricOfReality.md

 - We realists takt the view that reality is out there: objective physical and independent of thwat we believe about it.
 But we never experience this reality directly.
 All our experience is VR.
 And every last scrap of our knowledge -- including our knowledge of the non-physical worlds of logic, math and philosophy -- is encoded in the form of programs for the rendering of those worlds on our brains own VR generator.

+- The relationship between "ordinary" reality and virtual reality is part of the deep unexpected structure of the world which this book is about.

+- We know from QM that all relevant variables are quantized and thus that the set of possible programs that simulate reality is discrete.
+(Each program specifies a particular set of values for physical variables) There are infinetely many possible programs, but each can only contain a finite number of symbols, because symbols are made of matter is reconginzible configurations.
+(JA: Then are there really an infinite number of possible programs ???)

+- The feasibility of a universal virtual-reality  generator depends on the existance of a universal computer - a single machine that can calculate anything that can be calculated.

+- Universality was first studied by mathematicians, they were trying to make precise the intuitive notion of computing (or "calculating" or "proving") but they failed to realize that mathematical calculation is a physical process.
+It is therefore impossible to to determine by mathematical reasoning alone what can or cannot be calculated mathematically.
+That depends entirely on the laws of physics.

+- Turing came up with the Universal calculator or Universal Turing maching which he conjecture could calculate anything that could be calculated. eg: everything computable by mathematics.

+- Quantum computers will be able to perform computations which no (human) mathematician will ever, even in principle, be able to peform.

+- If a question is non-computable, it does not mean that it has no answer or is in any sense ill-defined or ambiguous.
+It has an answer, it is just that there is physically no way of obtaining the answer.

+- Claim: The turing principle: It is possible to build a virtual reality generator whose repertoire includes every physically possible environment.
+  This is the strongest form of the Turing principle.
+It says that not only can various parts of reality resemble one another, but that one constructable object can perform the task of describing (mimicking) any other part of the multiverse.
+This is what makes reality comprehensible.

+- The laws of physics are to be comprehensible they must be capable of being embodied in another physical object -- the knower.
+It is also necessary that physical processes capable of creating such knowledge be physically possible.
+Such processes are called science.
+The laws of physics seem to meet this criteria.
+B.c the Turing principle seems to be true, the laws of physics can be said to mandate their own comprehensibility.

+- Define something as physically possible as something that actually occurs somewhere in the multiverse.